Shakib Khan: 1999–2005

-In 2004, he starred in Noyon Bhora Jol, Ajker Somaj, Bostir Rani Suriya and Rukhe Darao.
-On Eid al-Fitr of this year he starred in Monwar Hossain Khokon's biographical crime thriller film Khuni Shikder.
+In 2004, he starred in Noyon Bhora Jol, Ajker Somaj, Bostir Rani Suriya, Rukhe Darao and Noshto.
+On Eid al-Fitr three of his films were released among them Monwar Hossain Khokon's biographical crime thriller film Khuni Shikder.
 The film is based on the biography of the Bangladeshi notorious murderer Ershad Sikder.
 In which he played as Shahjahan Shikder, who became a psycho after the death of his mother and then started killing one after another and subsequently he became the country's top terrorist and serial killer.
-Although the film has been criticised at various times for its obscenity, but also has been widely acclaimed as one of the best performances of his career.
+Although the film has been criticised at various times for its obscenity, it has been acclaimed as one of the best performances of his career.
+Then two of his films Mustafizur Rahman Babu's Jaat Shotru and Montazur Rahman Akbar's lady action based film Bostir Rani Suriya were released simultaneously.
+In 2005, the Bangladesh Film Censor Board permanently revoked his Bostir Rani Suriya's license and banned its screening throughout Bangladesh.
+Although, the film was a commercial success and declared as a super hit at the box office.
+Action-romantic film Noshto directed by Shahin-Sumon duo, which was the first collaboration between Khan with director.